cuervo-blanco/GranularSynthesizer/README.md

 I highly recommend reading this if you want to understand the goal of this application.

-Unfortunately, at this moment only `.wav` files can be used as source material and as exporting material, but in future I plan to update for more formats (mp3, flac, etc.)... at least for importing.

 ## What Needs Work
 - Handling multiple formats (mp3, flac, etc.).